Code-Institute-Submissions/moscarellar-ci-5/README.md

 ## Color Palette

-In the context of a meme sharing and to-do list app, the chosen color palette of F8F9FA, 343A40, FFC107, 1A1A1A, 4D4D4D, FFA500 (Orange), #808080 for better contrast, and 0000FF (Blue) can be appropriate and beneficial mainly for the visual appeal and emotional response from UI palette.
+In the context of a meme sharing and to-do list app, the chosen color palette of F8F9FA, 343A40, FFC107, 1A1A1A, 4D4D4D, FFA500 (Orange), #808080 with 84726e for better contrast, and 0000FF (Blue).

 ### Color Usage

-The colors from the palette are used in the app as follows:

 The color palette has been carefully chosen to provide visual appeal and emotional response.
 On the Todo List, the background colors are white for a clearer contrast, as it's focus is on reading only, with no visual stimulus from posts.